isomerpages/bca-buildsg/_careers-and-opportunities/Diverse Opportunities/Architects.md

 software</p>
 </li>
 <li>
-<p>Generative artificial intelligence (AI) is increasingly used to render
+<p>Generative artificial intelligence (AI) is also increasingly used to render
-draft sketches from user inputs, with refinements supplemented by the architect</p>
+draft sketches from user inputs, with subsequent refinements and details supplemented by the architect</p>
 </li>
 </ul>
 <p>To learn more about the key work tasks and skills required, check out